We3In/we3in-frontend/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+About We3in
+We3in is a loyalty program built on .NET API and anchored smart contracts, enabling seamless communication between businesses and consumers.
+Our unique approach, Event Loyalty, ensures personalized and timely rewards triggered by specific user interactions.

+## Features
+- Event-driven Rewards: Reward users based on specific events, fostering personalized interactions.
+- Real-time Tracking: Track user interactions in real-time to deliver timely incentives.
+- User-friendly Interface: Intuitive interface for businesses to create and manage Event Loyalty campaigns.
+- Secure Communication: .NET API integration ensures secure and seamless communication between front-end and smart contracts.

+## Vision
+- We3in aims to revolutionize loyalty programs by introducing dynamic, transparent, and rewarding experiences for both businesses and consumers.
+Our vision is to redefine loyalty in the digital age, driving mutual growth and fostering long-term relationships.

 ## Deploy on Vercel